 On the strip

 - Bellagio Water Fountains.
 Amazing choreographed water fountains, set to popular music, right in front of the Bellagio hotel.
+The Las Vegas Sun says it cost $40 million to build.
 Shows begin at Noon on the weekends and 3:00pm M-F, running every half hour until 8:00pm, and then every 15 minutes through midnight.

 - Caesar's moving statues.
-At the end of the Forum Shops there are large Roman statues that come to tell and tell a story, kind of like a mini play, every hour on the hour, for a 7-minute show.
+At the end of the Forum Shops there are large Roman statues that come to tell and tell a story, kind of like a mini play.
+The acoustics are horrible and it's hard to make out the dialogue, and one of the statues looks like Keanu Reeves startled by headlights, but hey, it's free.
+Every hour on the hour, for a 7-minute show.